 Too often we forget that we need to constantly optimize our own tags and content.
 As Avinash Kaushik, the evangelist of Google Analytics, says, the great thing about the web is that it allows you to fail fast and at low cost.
 Spend a few more minutes optimizing your tags to make sure you get the highest possible return on the money and time you have invested in creating great content.

-Follow these four simple rules and five quick steps for your title tags, and your traffic numbers will rock.
+Follow these four simple rules and five quick steps for your title tag SEO, and your traffic numbers will rock.
 And keep optimizing.

 In light of recent changes to how Google displays its SERPs, having descriptive keyword-optimized title tags for your content will be more important than ever.
 Find out why in our research report below.